WamdamProject/WaMDaM_UseCases/UseCases_files/3SQLite_database/ReadMe.md

 Follow the instructions below on how a user can set up a SQLite instance of WaM-DaM and use Mozilla Firefox Manager to visualize and interact with the WaM-DaM database.
 I explain the how to set up a SQLite database in this YouTube demonstration video.
 (Coming soon)
 #### Software needed:

-1. Download Mozilla Firefox web browser https://www.mozilla.org/en-US/firefox/new/
+1. If you dont already have it, download Mozilla Firefox web browser https://www.mozilla.org/en-US/firefox/new/

 2. Install SQLite Manager Add-on to Mozilla Firefox